l-ramirez-lopez/resemble/README.md

 install.packages('resemble')
 ```

-If you do not have the following packages installed, it might be good to install
+If you do not have the following packages installed, it might be good to
-them first
+update/install them first
 ```
 install.packages('Rcpp')
 install.packages('RcppArmadillo')